26info/CronBarX/README.md

 ### 🚀 Quick Start

+1. Download the latest version from the [Releases section](https://github.com/26info/CronBarX/releases)
-1. Launch CronBarX
+2. Launch CronBarX
-2. Click the ⚙️ icon in the status bar
+3. Click the ⚙️ icon in the status bar
-3. Select "Create new instance"
+4. Select "Create new instance"
-4. Choose your shell script
+5. Choose your shell script
-5. Done!
+6. Done!
 The script will appear in the status bar

 ### 📝 Script Format